bitakorajulianrivas/CosmosBootcamp2025/Semana1/KatasTDD/test/KatasTDD.Tests/BattleShips/BattleShipsTestList.md

 ﻿- [x] If the game has no players, should return an exception.
 - [x] The game should start with two players
-- [	] Should Add players to the game
+- [x] Should Add players to the game
+- [ ] The kata does not specify number of players, but probably should be limited to 2 players.
+- [ ] Should be only one method to add players.(Delete another methods)
 - [x] Each player should have a nickname
 - [x] Each player should have a 10 * 10 board
 - [x] Each board should start empty